codecombat/codecombat/app/assets/markdown/cs1.md

 then you'll always attack whatever enemy is closest to you, no matter what the enemy's name is.

 Finally, mention that for now, a variable can hold only one value, even though our shoebox could hold lots of things.
-Later, they'll learn ways to store multiple simialr values under one variable; for now, the value is a single number or a single string.
+Later, they'll learn ways to store multiple similar values under one variable; for now, the value is a single number or a single string.

 #### Discuss